-Exercise keeps the blood in your legs flowing, reducing the risk and the pain of varicose veins.
+Exercise keeps the blood in your legs flowing, reducing the risks and pain that varicose veins can bring.

 by The Iowa Clinic on Wednesday, June 20, 2018

 You might not want to sit down for this.

 Sitting for too long can lead to varicose veins or make the condition worse.
 Standing, too.

 So don’t just stand there.
 Get moving!
 Because that’s the key to relieving your varicose vein pain and stopping them from showing up in the first place.
 In addition, when it comes to your vein health, it’s always a good idea to seek out an expert opinion.

 Sitting and standing?
 How can they both lead to varicose veins?